Thieves scared off by neighbours while attempting to rob an Auckland liquor shop

 Hallas' husband guarded the store while they waited for police and the owner to arrive.

+"I feel a little hopeless... the ram raids won't stop, it's crazy," he said.

+"This time I didn't lose my stock, which is kind of lucky."

-This attempt comes after thieves broke in the store on Thursday, June 16.
+This morning's burglary attempt comes after thieves broke into the store on Thursday, June 16.

-Hallas said that group damaged the store frontage, including the metal grate.
+Wong said the group had used hammers to smash their way in, leaving the front of store and a metal grate damaged.

-"[They] stole a lot of liquor and smashed a lot of that while stealing it," she said.
+"[They] stole a lot of liquor and smashed a lot of that while stealing it," said Hallas.